 The linkages are fascinating.
 For example, huge Jupiter, formed before earth, attracted debris swirling around our early sun and influenced how the other planets formed and what they were like.
 “The formation of Jupiter defined the size of Earth and, in so doing, the pull of gravity on all things on its surface” (737).
 Had Earth been larger, its gravity would be stronger and we would be shorter and stockier.
 Smaller, we would be taller and thinner.
 A different Jupiter and we would “move, feed, and interact with our planet” differently.

 Different readers will be impressed by different connections.
-I found the most significance in events that impacted the course of evolution.
+I found the most significance in events that impacted the course of biological evolution.
 One example is the shift from single-celled creatures exclusively during the first two billion years of life on earth to the beginning of bodies—plant and then animal.
 Early life was small.
 It was more affected by the interaction of molecules than by gravity.
 Single cells transport oxygen, food and waste by diffusion through the cell.
 But bodies require organs and systems for transport.
 Why did life become bigger?
 Oxygen, a chemical energizer, became more available after a decline in the number of undersea volcanoes that had been spewing gases that consumed oxygen.
 “Life changes Earth, Earth changes life, and those of us walking the planet today carry the consequences within”(1344).

 Shubin refers to religion only once.
 He cites William James’ observation that religious experience emanates from our